UltraRAM: Operations

 A charged FG is defined as logic '0', and the absence of charge as logic '1'.
 Program and erase cycles, to charge and discharge the FG respectively, use voltage pulses of ≤±2.55 V on the CG.

 InAs channel transistors with submicrometer feature sizes and a subthreshold swing of <100 mV/dec have previously been demonstrated.
 Consequently, due to the threshold voltage window of 350 mV in the devices designed by the Lancaster team, one can expect the 0/1 current contrast of ULTRARAM to improve to three decades with the implementation of a normally-off channel.
 Such an improvement of the 0/1 contrast through careful modification of the channel will allow memory arrays to be built with a novel high-density RAM architecture.

 Significance

 The ULTRARAM on silicon devices actually outperform previous incarnations of the technology on GaAs compound semiconductor wafers, demonstrating (extrapolated) data storage times of at least 1000 years, fast switching speed (for device size) and program-erase cycling endurance of at least 10 million, which is one hundred to one thousand times better than flash.
-Professor Manus Hayne of the Department of Physics at Lancaster, who leads the work said, "ULTRARAM™ on silicon is a huge advance for our research, overcoming very significant materials challenges of large crystalline lattice mismatch, the change from elemental to compound semiconductor and differences in thermal contraction."
+Professor Manus Hayne of the Department of Physics at Lancaster, who leads the work said, "ULTRARAM on silicon is a huge advance for our research, overcoming very significant materials challenges of large crystalline lattice mismatch, the change from elemental to compound semiconductor and differences in thermal contraction."

+Accolades

+On August 11, 2023, it won the "Most Innovative Flash Memory Startup" award at the 17th Flash Memory Summit (FMS 2023).